mustafa-cakir/cra-finance/README.md

 -   Once user clicks the theme switcher icon from the top-right corner, theme of the website is changed (light or dark).
 App container gets `theme-dark` or `theme-light` classname accordingly hence all components has different style for different theme.
 This configuration is stored in the `redux.user.theme` and as wel as in the localStorage under user object to keep the persistency
 -   Once user clicks the grid/list switcher icon, favorite stocks are either displayed in a table or in grid-view.
 This configuration is stored in the `redux.user.listingType` and as wel as in the localStorage under user object to keep the persistency.
 The available options are `table` | `grid`
 -   If user clicks the detail button from the favorite stocks list, the company detail modal is displayed.
 This component fetch the company data from `/stock/{symbol}/company` endpoint.
+-   Github actions are defined, and firebase configurations are completed.
+CI/CD is fully applied to poject.
+Once a commit is pushed to `main` branch, app automatically get build and deployed to firebase (URL: https://mustafa-cakir-bux-zero.firebaseapp.com)

 ### Tests